Tips for Managing Autism

 Autism can be a debilitating condition that frequently affects your everyday life.
 Tips to manage autism include identifying your triggers and learning how to manage them.
 Additionally, you can practise coping strategies such as maintaining healthy routines, prioritising self-care, remaining connected to your support system, and seeking help and advice from professionals.

-Developing skills to help you to manage the emotional, physical and mental aspects of the disorder can set you on a path to live the fulfilling and happy life you deserve.
-Maple Community Services has a full menu of effective strategies and services to get you the help you need no matter how ASD affects you.
+Developing skills to help you manage the emotional, physical, and mental aspects of the disorder can set you on a path to live the fulfilling and happy life you deserve, including exploring options for independent living for disabled and understanding various NDIS plan management options.
+Maple Community Services has a full menu of effective strategies and services to get you the help you need, no matter how ASD affects you.

 What are common triggers of Autism symptoms?